xxfoundation/elixxir-docs/threat_model.md

 **Future Work**

-Make use of some probability model to assist us in judiciously tuning the two mixnet parameters that mitigate this attack:
+Make use of some probability model to assist us in judiciously tuning the few mixnet parameters that mitigate this attack:

 1. Tune the message ID collision space
 2. Tune the mixing batch size (number of message slots)
+3. Number of decoy messages to send and how frequent to send them

 **Additional Future Work**